MangiolaLaboratory/sccomp/README.md

     ##  9 CD4 1      (Intercept) <NA>       0.362     0.490  0.627  0       0
     ## 10 CD4 1      typecancer  type      -0.0882    0.161  0.420  0.622   0.163
     ## # … with 62 more rows, and 1 more variable: count_data <list>

+Of the output table, the estimate columns startwith the prefix `c_` indicate `composition`.

 ## Visualise data + inference